 (4) Any public or private entity or State holding any lease or loan of non-real property negotiated with the United States or other foreign nations may remain in force under the contracted terms.

-(5) Any treaties, international agreements, or membership in any international organization made by the United States shall remain in place unless disapproved by the Senate as provided for by this Constitution provided that any parts of the aforementioned that is in violation of this Constitution, Federal, or State laws where located shall be made null and void.
+(5) Any treaties, international agreements, or membership in any international organization made by the United States shall remain in place unless disapproved by the Congress as provided for by this Constitution provided that any parts of the aforementioned that is in violation of this Constitution, Federal, or State laws where located shall be made null and void.

 (6) All public highways, rail, natural or manmade dams and waterways, and all other transportation systems (except on Federal lands and property, territories, or other protectorates) shall become the financial and security responsibility of the States.